 Hey, if you are here.
-You must have heard or wondering about NTP at any point of time.
+You must have heard or wondering

 Yes, NTP stands for Network Time Protocol.
 Wait, but that is something we all know and familiar.
 So, what is new that we are here to learn on NTP?